Major2001/Noob-Tech-Extension/README.md

 <img src ="screenshot.jpeg" width="700">

+ ### Steps to download and use the extension
+  1. Fork this repository and clone it to your system.
+  2. Go to chrome://extensions .
+  3. Turn on the developer (top right corner).
+  4. Three new options will appear.
+Click on "load upacked" and select the folder where you have cloned the repository.
  ### Scope of Improvement
  * First of all, the storage provided by the chrome api is limited so we will expand our storage using a database.
  * Improvising the popup interface.